osama11osama/codeforces-daily/README.md

 ### 1️⃣ Create a new challenge

 From your project root:
 python scripts/new_challenge.py --id 508A --title "Pasha and Pixels"

-✅ A new folder is automatically created:
+✅ A new folder is automatically created: the 2025 is the Year of ceration and 10-26 is the day and month- the first part of the name is the id of that chalenge and the other part is the name.
 2025/10-26/508A_Pasha_and_Pixels/
   ├── main.py
   ├── test_508A.py